U.N. renews Western Sahara mission, but without rights monitors

 The 1991 ceasefire settlement was brokered by the United Nations with the understanding that a referendum would be held on the territory’s fate.
 But the referendum, which MINURSO was deployed to help organize, never took place, and attempts to reach a lasting political deal have foundered.

-The renewal of the mandate of the peacekeeping mission marks an annual battle in the Security Council.
+The renewal of the mandate of the peacekeeping mission marks an annual battle in the Security Council between France, which defends Morocco’s position, and a number of African countries and the Polisario.
+Algeria supports the Polisario.

 Rabat wants Western Sahara to be an autonomous part of Morocco.
-Polisario, backed by a number of African countries including Algeria, instead wants to hold the long-promised referendum among the region’s ethnic Sahrawis that would include the option of independence.
+Polisario instead wants to hold the long-promised referendum among the region’s ethnic Sahrawis that would include the option of independence.
 There is no agreement between Morocco and Polisario on who should participate in a referendum.

 Western Sahara is slightly bigger than Britain and has a population of under 500,000.
 It is rich in phosphates - used in fertilizer - and potentially, offshore oil and gas.
 Polisario has complained about Western firms searching for natural resources based on permits from Morocco.